devonfw/jump-the-queue/README.md

  added and test
 4.  **Build Jump-the-queue front-end:**

-    To build Jump-the-queue front-end navigate to `jump-the-queue\angular` folder from command line and execute command `yarn install`.
+    To build Jump-the-queue front-end navigate to `jump-the-queue\angular` folder from command line and execute command `yarn install --force`.
     To launch jump-the-queue FE navigate to `jump-the-queue\angular` folder from command line and execute `yarn start`.
 	Alternatively, you can use npm if you face issues with yarn (build using `npm install` and launch using `npm start`).